senzing-garage/knowledge-base/HOWTO/create-senzing-dir.md

 ### Expectations

+#### Time

-- **Time:** Budget about 40 minutes, depending on your internet speed.
+Budget 30 minutes, depending on your network speed.

+#### Space

+This task requires a minimum of 5 GB free disk space.

+- 1.5 GB for download
-- **Space:** It requires about 3GB for installed package plus 1GB for download, a minimum of 5GB.
+- 3.5 GB for installed package

 ## Downloading Senzing_API.tgz